Quantcast

 Many people believe that the full Moon affects human behavior and psychology.
 The Latin name for the Moon—Luna—is the root of modern words like “lunacy,” “lunatic,” and even “loon,” as in “crazy as a loon.”

-Fact: Science says that no, there is no clear statistical evidence of a full Moon affecting human behavior.
+Fact: Science says that there is no clear statistical evidence of a full Moon affecting human behavior.
 Yet this belief about the Moon persists.
-Nurses and hospital staff will often claim that they also see more visits during a full Moon.
-Sometimes there is no explanation.
+Nurses and hospital staff often claim they also see more visits during a full Moon.
+Sometimes, there is no explanation.